One Direction 5 Albums 5 Tours: Harry Styles, Niall Horan, Liam, Louis, And Zayn

 First, though, all five great solo albums will be released.
 Then all five tours will take place.
 Once they are finished then perhaps fans will see One Direction reunite.

-One Direction’s Harry Styles to is planning a tour according to Heat World, and how do they know?
+One Direction’s Harry Styles is planning a tour, according to Heat World, and how do they know?
 Because, Styles tailor couldn’t help but say a bit about the great suits Styles took home, though he later deleted his post.

 “One lucky young man is going to collect a rainbow of suits today.
 Perhaps too bright and vibrant for some but a fun addition to a spring wardrobe.
 He may we’ll be wearing them on stage.
 What a lucky chap.
 Enjoy.”